pagopa/terraform-azurerm-v3/container_app_job_gh_runner/README.md

 # Azure Container App Job as GitHub Runners

-This module creates the infrastructure to host GitHub self hosted runners using Azure Container Apps jobs and can be used by GitHub repositories which need access to private resources on Azure.
+This module creates the infrastructure to host GitHub self hosted runners using Azure Container Apps Jobs and can be used by GitHub repositories which need access to private resources on Azure.

 - [Azure Container App Job as GitHub Runners](#azure-container-app-job-as-github-runners)
   - [How to use it](#how-to-use-it)